 Figure 6.5—NRM overview

-Within the bigger picture of an end-to-end network model for providing access to IP services, the NRM deals in particular with the link layer communication infrastructure between the network layer in the terminal and the access router in the core network as depicted in Figure 5.
+At the top of the figure the end-to-end communication network topology shows the main elements of providing network services to terminals.
+The terminal is connected by wired or wireless links to an node of attachment of the access network.
+Node of attachment is used as a generic term for either access point or basestation.
+To serve a wider coverage area, a number of nodes of attachment can be deployed within an access network, which are interconnected with each other.
+Traffic in the access network is aggregated and forwarded to the access router through the backhaul.
+The access router terminates the layer 2 link from the terminal and forwards user traffic towards information servers according to IP addresses carried in the payload of the layer 2 data frames.
+A subscription service provides authentication for the terminals requesting access to the network and delivers authorization to the access network to configure connectivity to services for the terminals.

-In IEEE 802 access networks, the user data is forwarded according to the destination MAC address in the Ethernet frames, which represent the endpoints of the link in the access network.
-Avoiding a functional separation of the user plane from the transport plane, the specification provides an integrated model for backhaul connectivity combined with subscriber-specific connectivity functions as facilitated by modern IEEE 802.1 bridging technologies.
-At first glance, the network model for an IEEE 802 access network consists of the terminal, the access network (which is made up of the node of attachment and the backhaul), the access router, and the subscription service.
+The figure in the middle shows at first glance, that the NRM for an IEEE 802 access network consists of the terminal, the access network, the network management service of the access network, the access router, and the subscription service.
 The subscription service provides authentication, authorization, and accounting, as well as policy functions specific for particular user accounts and terminals.
 Beyond the access router and out of scope of this specification is the infrastructure providing IP-based information services to the terminals.

+As indicated by the figure at the bottom showing the data path of the NRM in the protocol layer architecture, IEEE 802 access networks forward the user data according to the destination MAC address in the Ethernet frames, which represent the endpoints of the link in the access network.
+Avoiding a functional separation of the user plane from the transport plane, the specification provides an integrated model for backhaul connectivity combined with subscriber-specific connectivity functions as facilitated by modern IEEE 802.1 bridging technologies.

+Reference Point Types

 Communication interfaces between the entities are denoted by R1 for the interface between the terminal and the node of attachment, by R2 for the authentication procedures between terminal and subscription service, by R3 for the interface between access network and the access router, and by R4 for the authentication, authorization, accounting, and policy functions between the access network and the subscription service.

+There are two kinds of reference points used in the Network Reference Model.